 Going head to head with James Beard Award winning Zahav, Suraya has gained the reputation of one of city’s best and one of the best restaurants in Fishtown.
 Suraya infuses its open concept dining room with traditional middle eastern flair, offering complex but inviting flavor profiles that will keep you coming back.
 Location: 1528 Frankford Ave.

 Wm Mulherin’s Sons

-Born from the ashes of an abandoned 100-year old whiskey blending and bottling facility, this building on the corner of Front and Master was been converted into a restaurant and boutique hotel in 2016.
-For a more sophisticated night out, enjoy an expertly crafted cocktail on a crushed velvet loveseat by the glow of Wm Mulherin’s indoor fireplace.
+Born from the ashes of an abandoned 100-year-old whiskey blending and bottling facility, this building on the corner of Front and Master was been converted into a restaurant and boutique hotel in 2016.
+For a sophisticated night out, enjoy an expertly crafted cocktail on a crushed velvet loveseat by the glow of Wm Mulherin’s indoor fireplace.
 Location: 1355 N Front St.

 Johnny Brenda’s is one of the only music venues that you might actually go to for the food/drink menu first and the music second.
-Awesome veggie burgers and killer brunch.
+It has awesome veggie burgers and a killer brunch.
 Location: 1201 Frankford Ave.

 The brainchild of pastry chef Jen Weckerle, Weckerly’s Ice Cream has offered craft, locally sourced ice cream to the people of Fishtown since 2012.
 With so many out-there, rotating flavors as well as non-dairy options, Weckerly’s hits Philly’s sweet spot.
 Location: 9 W Girard Ave.

 Pizza Brain is up there with the best, offering giant slices, thin crust, and a museum of pizza memorabilia.
 Come for the quirky interior, stay for the pizza with unusual ingredient combinations.
 Location: 2313 Frankford Ave.